Severstal to spin off gold unit, eyes listing

-TOKYO Japan's Toyota Motor Corp and Suzuki Motor Corp appeared poised to unveil a wide-ranging partnership on Monday that could include the development of new technologies and procurement.

-MOSCOW/LONDON Severstal (CHMF.MM), Russia's biggest steelmaker, is set to spin off its Nord Gold unit and could list the standalone business in London, less than a year after being forced to pull a planned $1.5 billion (954.6 million pounds) public offering.
+MOSCOW/LONDON Severstal (CHMF.MM), Russia's biggest steelmaker, is set to spin off its Nord Gold unit and could list the standalone business in London, less than a year after being forced to pull a planned $1.5 billion public offering.

 A London listing for Nord Gold would raise the profile of the gold unit and allow it direct access to funding.